How to Calculate GPA Step by Step – What Affects Your Outcome?

 FAQ

-Should I include pass/fail courses in GPA?
+Should I include all completed courses in my GPA?